Scarborough Tramways Company

 A motorman and two conductresses pose for the cameraman with a tram decorated as a horse, almost certainly for Carnival Week — photo undated, but probably taken during or shortly after the Great War.
 The motorman is wearing a single-breasted jacket.
 Author's Collection.

-A blow-up of the above photo, which though of very poor quality, does show the uniform and cap in reasonable detail.
+An enlargement of the above photograph, which though of very poor quality, does show the uniform and cap in reasonable detail.
+The latter, a baggy peaked motor cap, presumably superseded the earlier tensioned-crown peaked caps.